-Keep your sewing machine and accessories organized with our wide range sewing storage items.
-Explore our complete range at Spotlight for the best deals.
+Keep your sewing machine and accessories organised with our wide range sewing storage boxes.
+Shop our complete range at Spotlight online or in-store.

 How To Organise Your Sewing Room?

 Organising a sewing room requires a little bit of consideration, but it can be done quite easily with the right tips.
 Today, Spotlight provides you with some of the best tips to keep your sewing room organised and functional.

 It is a good idea to keep your frequently used sewing tools on display - this may include fabric scissors, pins, markers, and pens.
 When you purchase lots of sewing supplies regularly, it is easy to keep track of the tools you have.
 So, you always want to keep them near your sewing table.

 Naturally, not everyone has loads of room to display their frequently used tools on the sewing table.
 If you are encountering a lack of space, you can always consider using the wall above your sewing table.
 Use some conveniently placed hooks and organisers to keep your tools within arm's reach.

 How Should I Store Fabric Patterns?